guofei/aho-corasick-node/README.md

 aho-corasick-node
 ====

-A Node implementation of the Aho-Corasick string matching algorithm based on DoubleArray.
+A Node implementation of the Aho-Corasick string matching algorithm based on DoubleArray Trie.

 ## Install